 Marriage Preparation Policy for Couples

-All Marriage classes have been cancelled through the end of August.
+All Marriage classes have been cancelled through the end of this year 2020.

-Below is the site that you can go and register for the online courses.
+Below is the site that you can go to and register for the online courses.

 You must register yourselves and pay a fee.